software-mansion-labs/expo-live-updates/README.md

 - `time` affects status chip content, but only when the given timestamp is at least 2 minutes in the future.
 When `time` is passed together with `showCriticalText`, only `showCriticalText` will be displayed in status chip.
 - `progress.max` and `progress.segments` at the same time will result in omitting `progress.max` value, because maximum value is based on provided segments.
 - `progressPoints` must be specific format.
 Convert your points of type `LiveUpdateProgressPoint[]` to JSON and pass string with JSON as `progressPoints`.
 - `progressSegments` must be specific format.
-Convert your segments of type `LiveUpdateProgressSegment[]` to JSON and pass string with JSON `progressSegment`.
+Convert your segments of type `LiveUpdateProgressSegment[]` to JSON and pass string with JSON `progressSegments`.

 ## expo-live-updates is created by Software Mansion